Tennessee Titans vs. Miami Dolphins NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Dolphins stats and trends

-- The Dolphins are 3-3 ATS when underdogs by 3.5 points or more this year.
+- The Dolphins have an ATS record of 3-3 in their six games when underdogs by 3.5 points or more this season.

-- Miami is 5-1 against the spread and 4-2 overall in games when it scores more than 21.7 points.
+- When Miami scores more than 21.7 points, it is 5-1 against the spread and 4-2 overall.

-- Miami is 3-2 against the spread and 3-2 overall when the team picks up more than 333.2 yards.
+- Miami is 3-2 against the spread and 3-2 overall when the team piles up over 333.2 yards.

-- The Dolphins have turned the ball over 23 times this season, three more turnovers than the Titans have forced (20).
+- This year the Dolphins have turned the ball over 24 times, four more than the Titans' takeaways (20).

 Home and road insights

-- At home this year, Tennessee is 6-2 overall and 5-3 against the spread.
+- At home this year, Tennessee is 5-3 against the spread and 6-2 overall.

-- The Titans have two wins ATS (2-1) as 3.5-point favorites or more at home.
+- At home, the Titans have two wins ATS (2-1) as 3.5-point favorites or greater.

-- Tennessee has gone over the total twice in eight home games this season.
+- In eight home games this season, Tennessee has gone over the total twice.

+- In away games, Miami is 3-4 overall and 4-3 against the spread.

-- On the road, the Dolphins are unbeaten ATS (1-0) as 3.5-point underdogs or more.
+- The Dolphins are unbeaten ATS (1-0) on the road as 3.5-point underdogs or more.

-- In six road games this year, Miami has hit the over twice.
+- This season, in seven road games, Miami has hit the over twice.

 Powered by Data Skrive.